carldgosselin/virtual_reality/Project-4-Puzzler/PUZZLER - Summary and Process.md

 <img src="documentation/070 - Environment snapshot.png" width="500">
 </p>

+I built this game as part of Udacity's Virtual Reality Development Nanodegree.
+The game took me about 1 week to complete (design, test, build and repeat).
+I took a considerable amount of time designing and testing the application early in the process so that I could "fail fast" and make incremental changes throughout the process.
+I took the time to conduct 5 rounds of user testing for the environment, reviewing the start and restart panels, game movement, and testing the final product.
+The 5 rounds of user testing helped in keeping the scale of changes to a minimum.
+The final product is a virtualized version of the "simon says" game.
+The player observes the flashing orbs and tries to match the sequence.

-This document will explain the process I underwent to complete the virtual video game as shown above.
+The rest of the document will explain the process I underwent to complete the virtual video game as shown above.

 ### Statement of purpose
 Puzzler is a mobile VR application for new VR users which challenges them to solve a familiar type of puzzle in a new way.